LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Introduction

-\item We identify the issue of bloat in LLM-based code generation and introduce a bloat control strategy that improves both the interpretability of the evolved code and the effectiveness of the evolutionary process.
+\item We identify the issue of bloat in LLM-based code generation and introduce a bloat control strategy, which improves both the interpretability of the evolved code and the effectiveness of the evolutionary process.